 Currently, the only treatment for celiac disease is a strict, lifelong gluten-free diet.
-Eating gluten, even in small amounts, can damage the intestine.
+Eating gluten, even in small amounts, can damage the intestine in those with celiac disease.

 Celiac disease damages the villi, which are finger-like projections in the small intestine.
 Villi are responsible for absorbing nutrients from food.
 Because of this, it is highly likely that people with celiac disease will be deficient in essential vitamins and nutrients when diagnosed.
 Laboratory tests should be done within three to six months following a diagnosis and annually for the rest of your life.